-George values and includes all stakeholders in all facets of the educational process.
-To encourage parent participation, George maintains a system of open two-way communication and employs a variety of methods to increase stakeholder communication.
-Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Monthly and Weekly Newsletters, which are written in English and Spanish.
-Because parent and community participation is essential to student achievement, George School provides a number of parent and community involvement opportunities.
+Mathson values and includes all stakeholders in all facets of the educational process.
+To encourage parent participation, Mathson maintains a system of open two-way communication and employs a variety of ways to increase stakeholder communication.
+Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Newsletter, which is written in English and Spanish.
+Because parent and community participation is essential to student achievement, Mathson School provides a number of parent and community involvement opportunities.